konikasanyal2/Udacity-Catalog-demo/README.md

 **Expected Behaviour :** Then the UI results should match the API results

+**Testing ALGO Used :**
+1. Navigate to Udacity Catalog page and perform Search functionality.
+2. Capture and store results in the uiResults property.
+3. Store the API response in the apiResults property.
+4. Implement assertions to compare the number of results and details (titles, descriptions) from uiResults and apiResults.

+**Expected :** Use assertions to check if each UI result corresponds correctly to the API result.

 **Negative Test Case**

 **Scenario:** Invalid Search with No Results